-When you’re thinking about which car seat to buy, you'll be faced with what seems like a bewildering choice.
+You'll be faced with what seems like a bewildering choice when you’re thinking about which car seat to buy.
 Whether you’re buying for a new-born, toddler, or older child, our guide explains what to look out for to help you to decide.

-How to choose a car seat: Is it the right size?
+#1 How to choose a car seat to buy: Is it the right size?

-How to choose a car seat: Which is the right car seat for my car?
+#2 How to choose a car seat to buy: Which is the right car seat for my car?

-Once you've found a car seat that is the right size for your child, you need to check if it will fit in your car.
-If your car does not have ISOFIX points, you’ll need to select a car seat that is held in place using your car's seat belt system.
-If your car has ISOFIX points, you can select any car seat with either an ISOFIX connection or opt for a seat that uses your car’s seat belt.
+Once you've found a car seat that is the right size for your child, check to see if it will fit in your car.
+If your car does not have ISOFIX points, select a car seat that is held in place using your car's seat belt system.
+If your car has ISOFIX points, you can select any car seat with either an ISOFIX connection.
+Or opt for a seat that uses your car’s seat belt.

 - Both options are safe as long as they are installed correctly.